awsdocs/amazon-rds-user-guide/doc_source/Welcome.md

 # What Is Amazon Relational Database Service \(Amazon RDS\)?<a name="Welcome"></a>

 Amazon Relational Database Service \(Amazon RDS\) is a web service that makes it easier to set up, operate, and scale a relational database in the AWS Cloud\.
-It provides cost\-efficient, resizeable capacity for an industry\-standard relational database and manages common database administration tasks\.
+It provides cost\-efficient, resizable capacity for an industry\-standard relational database and manages common database administration tasks\.

 **Note**
 This guide covers Amazon RDS database engines other than Amazon Aurora\.
 For information about using Amazon Aurora, see the [https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_AuroraOverview.html](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_AuroraOverview.html)\.